 Was I sore after?
 Yes.
-My primary issue was my left shoulder, which appears to be jerk technique related.
-A couple of days later my hamstrings were sore.
-By the end of the week after the competition I was back at steady state.
+My primary issue was my left shoulder, which appears to be jerk technique-related.
+A couple of days later, my hamstrings were sore.
+By the end of the week after the competition, I was back at a steady state.

 (For those curious, I put on about 12+ pounds for the competition.)